Special Olympics begins 50th anniversary festivities with Global Day of Inclusion - Red Deer Advocate

 Founded by Eunice Kennedy Shriver on July 20, 1968, the Special Olympics provides athletic training and competitions for five million athletes with intellectual disabilities in 172 countries.
 The organization’s principles were based in part on the research of Dr. Frank Hayden, a physical education professor from London, Ont., whose studies found that exercise would be beneficial for people with intellectual disabilities and impact their personal lives.

-World Inclusion Day is the first milestone in the year-long celebration.
+Global Day of Inclusion is the first milestone in the year-long celebration.
 A donut designed by Special Olympics athletes from Alberta will be sold at Tim Hortons locations across the country, with proceeds going to the charity.
-World Inclusion Day is also an opportunity to raise awareness about the issues surrounding people with intellectual disabilities.
+Global Day of Inclusion is also an opportunity to raise awareness about the issues surrounding people with intellectual disabilities.

 “We’re really staking our claim to that day.
 It really was born from what used to be a day of sport that happened at the community level,” Olympic champion swimmer Mark Tewksbury, the chair and president of Special Olympics Canada’s board of directors.
 “Because there’s so much going on around this 50th anniversary, I think that up here in Canada we’re focusing on the awayness side rather than the activity side.